pbougie/aws-static-site/README.md

 Deploy to Lambda@Edge and link to CloudFront distribution.

+### Accept-Language (optional)

+Redirects root path to `/fr/` if `Accept-Language` starts with `fr`.
+Otherwise it redirects to `/en/`.

+Create a new function:

+- Function name: `cloudfront-accept-language`
+- Runtime: `Node.js` (already selected)
+- Execution role: **Use an existing role** : `cloudfront-lambda@edge-role`

+Add the code from **[cloudfront-accept-language.js](cloudfront-accept-language.js)** and deploy.

+Add a **CloudFront** trigger:

+- Distribution: select the distribution ID
+- CloudFront event: `Viewer Request`

+Deploy to Lambda@Edge and link to CloudFront distribution.
+You might have to modify the function for your site’s languages.
+You can create an additional CloudFront behavior with path pattern `/` to attach this function if you have another `Viewer Request` event.

 ### Redirects (optional)

 Redirects RegEx paths listed in **[redirects.json](redirects.json)** that is hosted in the root of a website on S3.
 See file for format.